MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

     ![XXX.](./media/intune-6.jpg)

-9. Select **Next** to go to the **Assignments** tab, and then under **Included groups**, select **Add groups**.
+9. Select **Next** at the bottom of the screen.

+10. On the **Assignments** tab, under **Included groups**, select **Add groups**.

     ![XXX.](./media/intune-7.jpg)

-10. On the right side of the screen, select the correct group for your organization, and then select **Next** at the bottom of the screen to go to the **Review + create** tab.
+11. On the right side of the screen, select the correct group for your organization, and then select **Next** at the bottom of the screen.

        ![XXX.](media/intune-8.jpg)

-10. Review the summary for the configuration policy, and then select **Create** when you’re ready.
+12. ON the **Review + create** tab review the summary for the configuration policy, and then select **Create** to create the configuration policy when you’re ready.

     ![XXX.](./media/intune-9.jpg)

-For more information on Microsoft Intune's app configuration policies, see [App configuration policies for Microsoft Intune](https://docs.microsoft.com/mem/intune/apps/app-configuration-policies-overview).
+For more information about Microsoft Intune's app configuration policies, see [App configuration policies for Microsoft Intune](https://docs.microsoft.com/mem/intune/apps/app-configuration-policies-overview).

 ## Videos